-Hot rolled and cold rolled steel processing have been the industry standards for decades.
+Hot rolled and cold rolled steel processing has been the industry standard for decades.
 Each has advantages and disadvantages, giving each a special market position.
 Both are part of the rolled steel family.

 Steel is rated according to its yield strength, for example, steel classified (by the American Society for Testing Materials) ASTM A36 steel has a minimum yield strength of 36,000 pounds per square inch (PSI).
 But it is possible to make steel with extremely strong yield strengths by adding different alloying elements, controlling the rate of cooling (tempering), and ‘working’ the steel in specific ways, such as cold rolling.